COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

     # correct usage
 ```

-In this task, you don't need to consider a simplified version of Python programs: (1) there are no function calls other than `open` and `close`.
-(2) no conditional statements like `if`, `else`, `while`, and `for`.
+In this task, you only need to consider a simplified version of Python programs: (1) there are no function calls other than `open` and `close`.
+(2) there are no conditional statements like `if`, `else`, `while`, and `for`.
 However, you need to handle a case where variables may be copied to other variables.
 For instance, in the following code example, there is no bug because the variable `f` is copied to `g` and `g` closes the file.
 ```python
 def bar():
     f = open()